canjs/canjs/docs/can-guides/setup/setting-up-canjs.md

 #### Browserify

-See [this example repo](https://github.com/canjs/browserify-example/tree/can-6-ie) for configruation on using Browserify with CanJS 6.
+See [this example repo](https://github.com/canjs/browserify-example/tree/can-6-ie) for configuration on using Browserify with CanJS 6.
 Since with Browserify we recommend using the individual packages, it's as simple as using the correct package versions.

 ### Other caveats